Fort Drum firefighters rescue deer from Black River

 Firefighters Jeff Hambsch and Jordan Saber navigated through the slushy ice on an inflatable raft — called a Quick Rescue Device — to reach the deer and rescued the frightened animal with a rope.

-As the frightened animal drew further away, Mr. Hambsch went into the water to break up the ice and made their approach.
+As the frightened animal drew further away, Mr. Hambsch went into the water to break up the ice as they made their approach.

 “I was probably three or four feet away from the deer when it got spooked and actually lunged in our direction,” Hambsch said.
 “It couldn’t go any further in the direction it was going, so it just turned in the path it had already cleared.”